zmitton/uport-contracts-js/README.md

 A Truffle 'contract abstraction' object is basically a class based on the definition of the ethereum contract, but it is not tied to a specific instance or deployment of the contract.
 (See Truffle's [Contract Abstraction API)](https://github.com/trufflesuite/truffle-contract#contract-abstraction-api) for the full feature set.

 The Truffle contract abstraction object can be used to deploy or follow an (already deployed) instance of the contract.
-This creates a Truffle 'contract instance' which can read and write to the contract using the Truffle [Contract Instance API](https://github.com/trufflesuite/truffle-contract#contract-instance-api)
+This creates a Truffle 'contract instance' which can read and write to the contract using promise-based functions corresponding to their solidity functions [Contract Instance API](https://github.com/trufflesuite/truffle-contract#contract-instance-api)

 #### Singleton Contracts
 The `uport` variable from above exposes *all* our *contract abstractions* (using CapitalizedCamelCase)